Fletch (film)

-Fletch is a 1985 American neo-noir comedy thriller film directed by Michael Ritchie and written by Andrew Bergman.
-Based on Gregory Mcdonald's popular Fletch novels, the film stars Chevy Chase as the eponymous character.
+Fletch is a 1985 American comedy thriller film directed by Michael Ritchie and written by Andrew Bergman.
+Based on Gregory Mcdonald's popular Fletch novels, the film stars Chevy Chase as the title character.
 It co-stars Tim Matheson, Dana Wheeler-Nicholson, Geena Davis and Joe Don Baker.

-The film revolves around Los Angeles Times reporter Irwin M. "Fletch" Fletcher, who is offered a large sum of money by a millionaire to kill him, claiming he has a terminal cancer prognosis and suicide would invalidate his life insurance policy.
+The film revolves around Los Angeles Times reporter Irwin M. "Fletch" Fletcher, who is offered a large sum of money by millionaire Alan Stanwyk to kill him, claiming he has a terminal cancer prognosis and suicide would invalidate his life insurance policy.
 Fletch becomes suspicious when he discovers the man is not ill; when he continues to investigate, his life is threatened.

-Fletch did well with critics and at the box office – it was among the top 50 grossing domestic films in its first year of release.
-It has since developed a cult following and was followed by a 1989 sequel, Fletch Lives.
-Subsequent decades saw many unsuccessful attempts to restart or reboot the series; another Fletch film, Confess, Fletch starring Jon Hamm, was finally produced in 2022.
+Fletch did well with critics and at the box office—it was among the top 50 grossing domestic films in its first year of release.
+It was followed by a 1989 sequel, Fletch Lives, also starring Chase.
+Subsequent decades saw many unsuccessful attempts to restart or reboot the series, until Confess, Fletch, starring Jon Hamm, was released in 2022.

 Plot

 Los Angeles Times undercover reporter Irwin M. "Fletch" Fletcher (who writes as "Jane Doe") is writing an article exposing drug trafficking on the beaches of Los Angeles.
 While posing as an addict, he is approached by Boyd Aviation executive vice president Alan Stanwyk, who assumes Fletch is a real junkie.
 Stanwyk claims to have bone cancer with only months left to live, and wishes to avoid the suffering.
-Stanwyk offers $50,000 for Fletch to kill him at his mansion in a few days' time, stage the scene as a burglary, then flee to Rio de Janeiro.
+Claiming suicide would nullify his expensive life insurance policy but murder wouldn't, Stanwyk offers $50,000 for Fletch to kill him at his mansion in a few days' time, stage the scene as a burglary, then flee to Rio de Janeiro.

 Fletch, not completely convinced of the truth of Stanwyk's story, agrees to the plan.
-Along with his colleague Larry, he begins investigating Stanwyk instead of completing his drug exposé, much to the chagrin of his authoritarian editor Frank Walker.
-Disguised as a doctor, Fletch accesses Stanwyk's file at the hospital and learns he does not have cancer.
+Along with his colleague Larry, he begins investigating Stanwyk instead of completing his drug exposé, much to the chagrin of his editor Frank Walker.
+Disguised as a doctor, Fletch goes to the hospital where he accesses Stanwyk's medical records and learns he does not have cancer.

 Fletch visits Stanwyk's wife Gail at her tennis club.
-Pretending to be a tennis instructor and Alan's friend, he flirts with her during a tennis lesson.
+Pretending to be Stanwyk's friend, he flirts with her.
 Looking into Stanwyk's finances, Fletch finds that Gail recently converted $3 million of her personal stock in Boyd Aviation into cash for her husband, to buy a ranch in Provo, Utah.
 Fletch travels to Provo and breaks into the realtor's office and discovers the sale price was only $3,000.

-Meanwhile, LAPD Chief Jerry Karlin learns of Fletch's drug report.
-He warns Fletch that the article will jeopardize his undercover operation on the beach.
+Meanwhile, Police Chief Jerry Karlin learns of Fletch's drug report.
+He warns Fletch that the article will jeopardize his supposed undercover operation on the beach.
 Karlin threatens to kill Fletch unless he agrees to drop the investigation.